Arau/hugo-docs-playground/layouts/partials/content/troubleshoot/scc-missing.md

 ### Reason:

-This OpenShift cluster has security context constraint policies enabled that forbid any pod, without the explicitly set policy for the service account, to be allocated.
+The OpenShift cluster has security context constraint policies enabled that forbid any pod, without an explicitly set policy for the service account, to be allocated.

 ### Assert:

 Check if the StorageOS ServiceAccount can create pods with enough permissions
 ```bash
 oc get scc privileged -o yaml # Or custom scc with enough privileges
 (...)